 Recipients have no obligation to the Capital Group.
 They are, however, required to notify Scholarship America of any changes in address, school enrollment, or other relevant information, and to send a complete official transcript when requested.

 The Capital Group reserves the right to review the conditions and procedures of this scholarship program and to make changes at any time including termination of the program.
 Previously approved scholarships will not be affected by subsequent changes to the program.

 As part of your application, you must upload the following documents:

-One online recommendation form must be submitted on your behalf no later than March 11, 2022 3:00 pm CT.
+One online recommendation form must be submitted on your behalf no later than March 13, 2023 3:00 pm Central Time.

 Your application is not considered complete unless all required documents are submitted electronically.